 Appetite loss; mild diarrhea; nausea; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bloody or black, tarry stools; chest pain; chills, fever, or sore throat; confusion; decreased urination; hallucinations; irregular heartbeat; joint or muscle pain; lower back or flank pain; mental or mood changes (eg, depression); new or worsening cough; pain, redness, or swelling at the injection site; painful or stiff neck; purple patches under the skin; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea; severe or persistent headache; severe or persistent nausea or vomiting; severe stomach or back pain (with or without nausea or vomiting); shortness of breath; stomach cramps; swelling or soreness of the mouth or tongue; symptoms of liver problems (eg, yellowing of the skin or eyes, dark urine, pale stools, nausea, stomach pain, loss of appetite); symptoms of low blood sugar (eg, increased sweating, weakness, tremors, dizziness, fainting, drowsiness, headache, chills, fast heartbeat, vision changes, increased hunger); unusual bruising or bleeding; unusual tiredness or weakness; unusually pale skin; vaginal irritation or discharge; vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); bloody or black, tarry stools; change in the amount of urine produced; confusion; decreased urination; fast or irregular heartbeat; hallucinations; joint or muscle pain; lower back or flank pain; mental or mood changes (eg, depression); pain, redness, or swelling at the injection site; painful or stiff neck; purple patches under the skin; seizures; severe or persistent diarrhea; severe or persistent headache; severe or persistent nausea or vomiting; severe stomach or back pain (with or without nausea or vomiting); stomach cramps; swelling or soreness of the mouth or tongue; symptoms of low blood sugar (eg, increased sweating, weakness, tremors, dizziness, fainting, drowsiness, headache, chills, fast heartbeat, vision changes, increased hunger); vaginal irritation or discharge; vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.